tomoya/lgcommander/README.md

 to suit your TV's actual pairing key.
 This will eliminate the pairing key acquisition stage.

+## Problem with latest LG firmware:
+If you upgrade your TV firmware to 05.12.05 or later, "Tool Option 3" may be greyed out and you may not be able to make changes.
+Please e-mail me if you have a solution to this problem (other than not upgrading).

 ## Windows users:
 You can avoid the black console window if you change the "py" file extension to "pyw".